 Bill Cosby

 Cosby began his career as a stand-up comic at the Hungry I nightclub in San Francisco in 1961, and primarily performed observational comedy in a conversational style.
-He released numerous standup specials starting with Bill Cosby Is a Very Funny Fellow...Right!
+He released LP records of numerous standup specials starting with Bill Cosby Is a Very Funny Fellow...Right!
 (1963) and starred in the comedy film Bill Cosby: Himself (1983).
 Cosby still holds the record for winning the most Grammy Awards for Best Comedy Album, with seven wins.
 His acting career began with a starring role in the NBC secret-agent show I Spy (1965–1968), which broke new ground for African Americans when he made history by winning three Primetime Emmy Awards for Best Actor in a Drama Series, becoming the first black actor to do so.

 Cosby made his film debut starring in Man and Boy (1971) followed by Hickey & Boggs (1972), Uptown Saturday Night (1974), Let's Do It Again (1975), A Piece of the Action (1977), Leonard Part 6 (1987), and Ghost Dad (1990).
 He produced and starred in a series of television sitcoms such as The Bill Cosby Show (1969–1971), Fat Albert and the Cosby Kids (1972–1985) and The Cosby Show (1984–1992) as well as its spin-off A Different World (1987–1993), The Cosby Mysteries (1994–1995), and Cosby (1996–2000).
 He hosted Kids Say the Darndest Things (1998–2000).
 During his prolific career he advertised numerous products including the Jell-O ice pop treats Pudding Pop.